 The People’s Pension Scheme (the Scheme) is a defined contribution occupational pension scheme.
-People’s Partnership Limited is the provider of the Scheme and is part of the People’s Partnership Group, a not-for-profit organisation.
-Any surpluses made by B&CE are used for the benefit of members, not to pay dividends to shareholders.
+People’s Partnership Limited is the provider of the Scheme and is part of the People’s Partnership Group, a not-for-profit group of companies which provide financial products and benefits for working people.
 Your employer is one of many who use the Scheme as their workplace pension scheme.

-Because the Scheme is established under a trust arrangement, you have the reassurance of knowing that your personal account and the assets of the Scheme are held legally separate from both B&CE and your employer.
+Because the Scheme is established under a trust arrangement, your pension pot and the assets of the Scheme are held legally separate from both People’s Partnership and your employer.
 This keeps your money secure – see ‘What if things go wrong?’ below for more information.

-Trusts, such as the Scheme, need trustees to hold and manage the assets of the trust.
-A trustee company – The People’s Pension Trustee Limited (the Trustee), whose directors are independent from B&CE – has been appointed to manage the Scheme in line with the Scheme’s governing trust deed and rules.
-The Trustee is also responsible for the investment of your personal account, in accordance with any instructions you may have provided.
+The People’s Pension Trustee Limited (the Trustee), whose directors are independent from People’s Partnership, manages the Scheme in line with its governing trust deed and rules.
+The Trustee is also responsible for the investment of your pension pot, in accordance with any instructions you may have provided.
 It is the Trustee’s duty to follow the terms of the trust and act in the best interests of scheme members and other beneficiaries.

-The Trustee has appointed B&CE Financial Services Limited (another company within the B&CE Group) to carry out the day-to-day administration of the Scheme.
+The Trustee has appointed People’s Administration Services Limited (another company within the People’s Partnership Group) to carry out the day-to-day administration of the Scheme.

 Pensions law, with which the Scheme has to comply, is extensive and there is a raft of member protection requirements.

-The Trustee ensures that the Scheme is run in a manner that is consistent with pensions law and other Codes of Practice and guidance issued by The Pensions Regulator.
+The Trustee ensures that the Scheme complies with pensions law and the Codes of Practice and guidance issued by The Pensions Regulator.

 The Scheme is also registered for tax purposes with HM Revenue & Customs – this gives you a favourable tax treatment on your savings.

 What if things go wrong?

-If the Scheme’s administrator (B&CE Financial Services Limited) were to become insolvent, the Trustee would appoint new administrators to operate the Scheme.
+If the Scheme’s administrator (People’s Administration Services Limited) were to become insolvent, the Trustee would appoint new administrators to operate the Scheme.

-If the trustee company was to become insolvent, new trustees would be appointed – there would be no effect on Scheme assets (or therefore on your personal account).
+If the trustee company was to become insolvent, new trustees would be appointed.
+This won’t affect the Scheme’s assets or your pension savings.

-If the investment manager (State Street Global Advisors Limited or any other investment managers appointed) were to become insolvent, new investment managers would be appointed.
+If the investment manager, State Street Global Advisors Limited (SSGA) or any other investment managers appointed, were to become insolvent, new investment managers would be appointed.
 It is possible that the scheme investments held by the Trustee could, in extreme situations, be affected by the insolvency of the investment manager but considerable protection is in place.